Contact Information

 Target Purchase Price = $966 / 500 lbs = $1.93 / lb

-Table 2: Target Purchase Prices for Various Gross Profits 2021
+Table 2: Target Purchase Prices For Various Gross Profits 2021

 For heifers, sale price for heavy feeders will be lower than comparably sized steers and they will not generally gain as well.
 In this analysis, we assumed the price discount for these heifers is $8 per hundredweight lower than the same weight steers and we assumed heifers would gain 10% slower than steers.
 With these assumptions, purchase prices would have to be $0.17/lb lower for 500 lb heifers and $0.15 lower for 600 lb heifers compared to the steer prices found in Table 2.
 Thus when targeting a $75 per head gross profit, breakeven purchase prices were $1.76/lb for 500 lb heifers and $1.60/lb for 600 lb heifers.